 – Are you shown anything new?
 Is there a unique perspective or point of view being shared?

 – Is there a mood or feeling portrayed?
-What is that mood or feeling?
+What?

 – Are the photos well ‘seen’?
 Is the whole frame utilized, corner-to-corner, edge-to-edge?